-The adopted SHA staff capacity, including new grant-funded positions will be virtually flat compared to 2017, with SHA's full-time equivalent (FTE1) level in 2018 at 562.5 compared to 562.3 in the 2017 Budget.
+If approved, the proposed SHA staff capacity, including new grant-funded positions will be virtually flat compared to 2017, with SHA's full-time equivalent (FTE1) level in 2018 at 562.5 compared to 562.3 in the 2017 Budget.
 Please see the Department Budget section of this document for a more detailed comparison of FTE changes.